Skip to Content

 But if you're starting to notice that you're not hearing as well as you used to, it might be time to think about hearing aids.
 So, how do you know if it's time to take that step?
 Let's explore some common scenarios and signs that might suggest hearing aids could be helpful.

-When hearing gets tricky
+When hearing gets tricky - Some common life scenarios

-Think about your typical day.
-Are there situations where you find yourself struggling to hear or understand what's being said?
+Think about your typical day - are there situations where you find yourself struggling to hear or understand what's being said?
 Here are a few common scenarios that you might be able to relate to.

-Social gatherings:
+Social gatherings

 Or you find yourself constantly asking people to repeat themselves, which can feel a bit awkward and tiring for everyone involved.

-Family time:
+Family time

-Watching television:
+Watching television

 You're trying to enjoy your favourite drama, but you have to turn the volume up so high that it starts to frustrate those around you, and you're starting to feel a bit self-conscious.

-Phone calls:
+Phone calls

 You're on the phone, but you're having a hard time understanding what's being said.
 You keep saying "Pardon?" and "Could you speak up a bit, please?", which is frustrating for both of you.

-Trips to the theatre or cinema:
+Trips to the theatre or cinema

 You find it increasingly difficult to follow the dialogue, especially if the actors are speaking softly or there's a lot of background music.
 If any of these situations sound familiar, it's worth considering the possibility of hearing loss.